InvisibleManVPN/InvisibleMan-XRayClient/README.md

     md ..\InvisileMan-XRay\Libraries
     copy XRayCore.dll ..\InvisibleMan-XRay\Libraries
     ```
+  - Download `InvisibleMan-TUN` service (based on your OS) from [this](https://github.com/InvisibleManVPN/InvisibleMan-TUN/releases/latest) link, extract and copy to the `/InvisibleMan-XRay/Services` directory.

   - Download `geoip.dat` and `geosite.dat` files and copy to the `/InvisibleMan-XRay` directory:
     ```
     cd ..\InvisibleMan-XRay